tawi1/DotsTrafficCity/docs/source/carPrefabCreator.rst

 | **Suspension length** : suspension length of the vehicle. **[Custom physics vehicles only]**

 	.. note::
-		* Editing additional parameters will affect all cars in the `Prefab Info` tab, to make unique parameters check the toolbox opposite on the parameter.
+		* Editing additional parameters will affect all cars in the :ref:`Prefab Info <carPrefabCreatorPrefabInfo>` tab, to make unique parameters check the toolbox opposite on the parameter in the :ref:`Prefab Info <carPrefabCreatorPrefabInfo>`.
 		* Arrow-button applies the setting for the selected parameter.

 Physics